dinolupo/JavaEE-Bootstrap/README.md

 - `@Inject` is a simplified version of `@EJB`

 - `@Resource` can be used to inject everything that is installed in the Application Server, it means everything that is in the JNDI tree of the application server, that belongs to the environment of the component.
-Example use of injection are:
+Example uses of injection via the `@Resource` tag are the following:

 	- Topics / JMS
 	- Queues / JMS
 	- Data Sources